March 11, 2022

 Step 1: Write down all recipe ingredients and their quantities

 Basically, dissect the recipe!
 Write down every ingredient and note the measurement and weight of each one.
 This requires looking at your entire menu and doing this exercise for every recipe you offer.
+Doing so will allow you to quantify how much of each item you need when you prepare food for your customers.
+On top of this, the information you have noted down here will be used in the formula when you calculate the recipe costing.

 For example, if you’re a CloudKitchens® delivery kitchen that cooks up traditional Singapore food and Satay is on your menu, you’ll need to write down every ingredient that’s needed to make an entire Satay recipe.